userfsl/FSCIL/data/readme.txt

-Follow the guidelines in CEC to prepare the dataset
+Follow the guidelines in LIMIT to prepare the dataset